Canada Corporation (Quebec)

 - Payment of the Government Fee

-- Provision of registered agent and registered address for one year
+- Provision of registered office address for one year

 - Rubber stamp